nadrino/kotor-walkthrough/kotor/walkthrough/070_Leviathan.md

     - Cardio Power System (+4 Constitution)
 - Level up Carth and Bastila (15 to 17)
 - Loot the infirmery
-- Go to the computer -> loot the cylinder
+- Go to the computer -> loot the cylinder -> EQUIP BELT AND ALL!
     - [Use the ICE breaker]
     - [Computer] CAM-S04 Cell Block (Starboard)
     - [Computer] Release cell force fields.